How to write a CV

 What should I write on my CV?

 Use simple and clear language, and stick to the point.
-An employer wants to identify your key skills and experiences by glancing at your CV.
-If it is hard work to get this information you may be overlooked.
-Use bullet points where appropriate, but don’t just have bullet points.
+An employer wants to be able to check out your key skills and experiences by just glancing at your CV.
+If they have to put effort in to get this information, odds are they’ll just turn to a different application.
+This means that you should use bullet points where appropriate, but don’t just have bullet points (we’ll explain more in a minute).

-Recruiters hate wading through pages of paper no matter how interesting and vital you think the information is.
-Equally, they don’t want to have to second-guess what you have been up to for the past few years because you have not included any details.
-Include enough information to make them want to call you for interview, not so they can start writing your biography.
+Recruiters hate wading through pages of paper, no matter how interesting and vital you think the information is.
+Equally, they don’t wanna have to google you to find out what you’ve been up to for the past few years because you haven’t included any details.
+So make sure you give them what they need to know.
+And ONLY what they need to know i.e. don’t go listing what you had for breakfast that morning.

 How should it look?

-If you are just graduating or have limited employment history, it’s best to put your education before your employment.
-But if your employment history is more relevant to the job you are applying for, then make that come first.
+If you’re just graduating or have limited employment history, it’s best to put your education before your employment.
+But if your employment history is more relevant to the job you are applying for, then make that the first thing they see.
+We should also mention that tailoring your CV to different job descriptions gives you a better chance of standing out to your potential employer.

 Opening statement

 An opening statement is a short paragraph (two or three sentences) that outlines who you are and what your skills are.
-It is a ‘teaser’ of what is to come in the rest of the CV.
+So you should add some personal statements as well as work-related ones.
+Essentially, it’s a ‘teaser’ of what’s to come in the rest of the CV.

 Personal details